 The table above shows how many goals were scored in total during the UEFA Euros since 1988.

-Taking our 2.34 goals per game average since 1988, it could be predicted that 2016 could have ben expected to post 117 goals in its duration, rather than the actual figure of 108, suggesting international tournament games do not score in as higher numbers as people think or perhaps even bet on.
+Taking our 2.39 goals per game average since 1988, it could be predicted that 2024 could produce around 122 goals in its duration.
+Suggesting international tournament games do not score in as higher numbers as people think or perhaps even bet on.

 Nobody wants to see a boring game so there is a propensity with many people to bet on high scoring games, because that is what they want to see.
 There will be high scoring games at Euro 2024 but the overall average won’t be that much more than two goals a game.